ibm-cloud-docs/watsonxdata/retrieval_service.md

 # Configure AI model for Retrieval Service
 {: #retsrvc}

 The Retrieval Service in {{site.data.keyword.lakehouse_short}} enables administrators to configure which foundation model powers retrieval-based tasks such as text-to-SQL, question answering, and RAG.
-At the instance level, you can choose between IBM Granite (default) and Meta LLaMA models, based on licensing and workload requirements.
+At the instance level, you can choose between granite (default), llama and gpt models, based on licensing and workload requirements.

 ## Procedure
 {: #install_retsrvc}